mbaris/mbaris/README.md

 - Python
 - Javascript

-I also want to write some code with Rust, Go and Kotlin as well.

 ## Things I am passionate about outside of work
 - Video games, specifically platformers, roguelikes and metroidvanias
 - Synthwave music